Louisiana Voices Educator's Guide

 Walker, Alice.
 "Everyday Use," In Love and Trouble: Stories of Black Women.
 Harcourt Brace reissue, 1985.

 Wilson, Charles, et al. The Encyclopedia of Southern Culture.
 UNC Press, 1989.
-This large, accessible volume covers hundreds of topics, useful for older students and teachers, available in many public libraries, 1,656 pages, $69.95.
+This large, accessible volume covers hundreds of topics, useful for older students and teachers.

 Unit VII Outline